digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 2. failure due to a client-side problem (400, 401, 403, 404, 409, 429)
 3. failure due to a server-side problem (500, 503)

-The **JSON API** can return one of the following HTTP status codes:
+Most common HTTP status codes are:

 - 200 - OK
 - 400 - Bad Request (Client Error)